DevinFrenze/react-youtube-app/README.md

 # This is a project I created to showcase my skills with reactjs and the youtube data api.

-1. Add The API Key as seen on my resume to the file youtube.config.js in the src/config directory
+1. Ask for my API key from me.
+I will supply it to you.
+Then copy and past it to the file youtube.config.js in the src/config directory

 2. Issue the command "npm install" at the root of the repo.